Maintaining Status Codes

 REGULAR changes to ALUMNI 90 days after the End Date

 The above example indicates that once a Prospect status record expires (reaches the End Date), there is a 30 day grace period before it changes to an inactive Dropped status.
 The idea being that if you haven't heard from then within 30 days you want them removed from the active roster.
 If another 90 days passes without contact, the record should be deleted because they apparently aren't interested.

 Regular members, in the above example, might be people who are truly members that you don't want to forget about.
 Those records shift to an inactive Alumni status if they don't renew after 90 days, and they remain as Alumni indefinitely.

-Status Name - The name to display for the status in dropdown lists.
+•Status - name to display for the status in lists.

-Code - An abbreviation or code representing the status.
+•Code - an abbreviation or code representing the status.
 You can use this as you wish, typically on reports when you don't want to display the full name.
-The system automatically assigns a code based on the first three letters of the Status Name, but you can change it to anything you wish (and it must be unique when you eventually save the record).
+The Code must be unique across all statuses.